fastify/fastify-websocket/README.md

 ## Usage

 After registering this plugin, you can choose on which routes the WS server will respond.
 This can be achieved by adding `websocket: true` property to `routeOptions` on a fastify's `.get` route.
-In this case two arguments will be passed to the handler, the socket connection, and the `fastify` request object:
+In this case, two arguments will be passed to the handler, the socket connection, and the `fastify` request object:

 ```js
 'use strict'